 On September 6, FARC leaders said that they would propose a bilateral cease-fire when talks begin in Oslo in October.
 We hope that they do, and that the Colombian government accepts.
 As long as such a cease-fire is generally observed, the resulting drop in violence would greatly increase support for the talks within Colombia, thus giving the Santos government – which is taking a big political gamble – much more room for maneuver.
 However, should cease-fire violations occur, they must not distract or disrupt the ongoing negotiations unless they are systematic and egregious.

 2. Spoilers.
 As failed past dialogues have shown, powerful Colombians who oppose the talks can derail them with violence.
 Those who attacked the FARC-tied Patriotic Union political party in the 1980s, and the paramilitaries who intensified their terror campaign during 1998–2002, did grave damage to earlier talks.
 In those cases, Colombia’s state did little to stop the “spoilers.”
-That was a grave error, which must not be repeated now.
+That was a grave error, which must not be re

 3. The FARC’s ability to “deliver” the entire group.
 As an old, far-flung organization whose communications have been badly disrupted, the FARC may not be as monolithic as it once was.
 Should the group demobilize in the future, a likely scenario could involve many younger, mid-level members, and the units they command, refusing to participate.
 This would especially be the case for units currently reaping profits from activities like drug trafficking or illegal mining.
 These un-demobilized FARC structures could remain at large like the paramilitary successors – the “criminal bands” or “BACRIM” – responsible for much violence in Colombia today.
 The number of such rogue units must be minimized if the process is to succeed.